CAAPIM/Sample-App-MAS-Android-Login-User-Authentication-And-Authorization/README.md

 a.
 Publish Web API -> Enter Service name as retrieveFlights and Gateway URL as retrieveFlights -> Finish
 b.
 File -> Import Policy (into your newly created api) -> Select retrieveFlights.xml
 5. Build and Deploy the app to a device.
-6. Login to app with a valid user and you it will retreive the flight info from the database as a json
+6. Login to app with a valid user and it will retreive the flight info from the database as a json